Fly Fishing the Middle Fork of the Salmon River

 On a 6-day trip fly fishing the Middle Fork of the Salmon River, you can catch hundreds of trout without needing a single subsurface fly.
 The Middle Fork has arguably some of the best trout fishing in Idaho.
 Starting in late June, we focus on large-bodied aquatic patterns such as salmon flies, golden stoneflies, and yellow sallies.
 As the water drops and the riparian habitat dries out, we transition to the huge terrestrial biomass that feeds the aquatic ecosystem until the snows come in October.
 Learn more below about the Idaho trout you will catch while experiencing guided salmon river fly fishing with Solitude River Trips.

 Native Westslope Cutthroat Trout

 The most prolific species of fish in the Middle Fork is the Westslope Cutthroat Trout.
-There is no section of the water, from the highest tributaries all the way to the deepest pools in the Impassable Canyon, that doesn’t hold cutties.
+There is no section of the river, from the highest tributaries all the way to the deepest pools in the Impassable Canyon, that doesn’t hold cutties.
 The average maximum size of a Middle Fork cutthroat is 16”, with the very rare extreme max size of 20”+.

-Idaho cutthroat trout spawn in May and June when the runoff is at its peak which allows them to reach high-elevation spawning grounds on over a hundred tributaries of the Middle Fork.
+Idaho cutthroat trout spawn in May and June when the runoff is at its peak which allows them to reach the high-elevation spawning grounds in over a hundred tributaries of the Middle Fork.
 Middle Fork trout will commonly migrate over 80 miles from their winter habitat in the deeper downstream sections of the river to their spring spawning grounds, and back to the mainstem during the summer.
 Some of the larger cutties will migrate over 150 miles every year.
 This Idaho trout is guaranteed to eat your fly while fishing the Middle Fork of the Salmon River.